PriyaDevNow/The-Cobalt-Building-London/README.md

 ### **5. Surface**

 - A design was created that allowed a consistent flow throughout the four-page website.
-- A palette of blues and yellows was created which matched the exterior facade of the Cobalt Building - yellow rendering and bricks and cobalt blue balconies.
+- A palette of blues and yellows was generated which matched the external facade of the Cobalt Building - yellow rendering and bricks and cobalt blue balconies.
 All the colours were used on each page.
 - A clean, sans-serif font, 'Montserrat' was used in a medium weight to provide legible text at any size.
 - Corners on all elements were rounded to maintain a soft feel to a hard brick subject matter.
 - Overall, the design was intended to create and foster a feeling of new discovery with the unveiling of its rich past and a deep sense of belonging to the present and in particular to the Cobalt Building.
 This would attract users to physically come and see the building.